Also Known As

 Complement proteins both promote and regulate these activities.
 Inherited or acquired deficiencies or abnormalities in one or more of the complement components may adversely affect the integrity and function of the immune system.
 Deficiencies may arise because of decreased production or increased consumption of one or more complement proteins.

 These tests measure the quantity or the function of complement proteins in the blood.
 Complement components may be measured individually and together to determine whether the system is functioning normally.
 C3 and C4 are the most frequently measured complement proteins.
-Total complement activity (CH50 or CH100, and AP50 or AP100) can be measured if a doctor suspects a deficiency that is not measured by C3 or C4.
+Total complement activity (CH50 or CH100, and AP50 or AP100) can be measured if an immunology specialist suspects a deficiency that is not measured by C3 or C4.
 CH50/CH100 measures the function of the complete classical complement pathway, and AP50/100 measures the function of the complete alternative complement pathway.
 If this measurement is significantly reduced, then each of the nine different complement levels can be measured individually to look for hereditary or acquired deficiencies.
 In some rheumatologic disease C1q levels or antibodies are measured.
 Patients with a history of recurrent unexplained swelling may have C4 and C1 esterase inhibitor measured.

 Accordion Title